The Best Things to Do in Fishtown

 The Fillmore is the perfect place to start or end the night.
 The venue’s exposed brick and pipe interior gives the space an industrial, underground feel.
 With a large bar and even bigger dance floor, there is plenty of space to move around.
 In terms of sensory experience, the sound system and lighting are top-tier and so are the acts.

 Having hosted the likes of The Grateful Dead, Jimi Hendrix, and The Doors, this place is no joke.
-Whoever is playing, you are bound to have a great time in this 25,000 square venue.
-If you’re not ready to stop the party, visit the second floor to find the Foundry, a club within a club.
+Whoever is playing, you are bound to have a great time in this 25,000-square foot venue.
+If you’re not ready to stop the party, visit the second floor to find the Foundry, a club within a club with lounge seating and a relaxed atmosphere.

 Experience the Philadelphia Brewing Company

-If beer is what you seek, look no further.
 Philadelphia Brewing Company or, PBC, has a decade of experience brewing more than dozen different styles of ale.
-One of the few independent breweries in Philly, PBC also operates out of the oldest and largest brewing facilities in Philadelphia.
+One of the few independent breweries in Philly, PBC operates out of the oldest and largest brewing facilities in the city.

 Known for their customer loyalty, PBC delivers fresh beer daily to the ale lovers of Philadelphia.
-Grab a pint in the Peacock Room Bar and Garden or learn more about the PBC process during a brewery tour.
+Grab a pint in the Peacock Room Bar or find a table and umbrella in the garden to enjoy their Joe coffee porter or Black Cat lager, which are two of our local favorites.
+Brewery tours are available if you want to know even more about their process.

 Indulge at a distillery